yijunwang0805/covid-19/SEIR Forecast_Yijun Wang & Owen Xu/README.md

 - Assume each city as a closed environment
 - Assume population growth rate and death rate are zero
 - Assume people exhibit consistent behaviors before and during the epidemic
+- Assume the number of initial infectious takes the value of the confirm counts
+- Assume no quarantine or other mitigation intervention is implemented

 ### Model
 A typical **SEIR** (susceptible, exposed, infectious, removed) model can be described as a system of differential equations